Chinmay377/BikeSharingAssignment/README.md

 # Boombikes-LinearRegression-Assignment
-> Linear Regression performed on the Boombikes bike rental dataset as part of an assignment for coursework in the course Executive PG in Machine Learning and AI from IIIT Bangalore.
+> Linear Regression performed on the Boombikes bike rental dataset as part of an assignment.

 ## Table of Contents